omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Site managers must create Faceted Browse pages before they can be added to the site's navigation.

-### Adding a Faceted Browse page
+### Add a Faceted Browse page

 Create a new page by clicking the "Add a page" button.
 This takes you to a new page where you can add basic information for the page and start adding categories.

 ![Create page interface showing save page dropdown](../modules/modulesfiles/FacetedBrowse-AddPage.png)

 The **page title** is required and will display on browser tabs and be sent in the page metadata.
-You can set a separate label in the site navigation, and most themes will not display this title visibly on the page.
+You can set a separate label in the site navigation.
+Most themes will not display this title visibly on the page.
 When one category is in use, its title will show on the page; when two or more categories are set, the word "Browse" will appear above the category links in the sidebar.

 Use the **resource type** dropdown to select the resource type that you would like to let users browse on this page: Items, Item Sets, or Media.
 This cannot be edited after page creation.